 For many of us, this was the first time we had driven one.
 Let me just say that the common factor across employees and cusotmers is that everyone had an ear-to-ear grin on their face when they got back from their test drive.
 These cars are not just fast (large numbers of electrons pushed through big motors equals lots of torque right away) but they are brilliantly engineered.
 From the user interface, to the seats to, to the suspension.
 Everything is done right.
 As a group of engineers that was almost as exciting as the raw power and impecable styling of the cars.

 It was a true nerdfest.
-We spent 10 minutes discussing regenerative breaking schemes and the idea of using regeneration all the time when you lift off the accerator instead of putting your foot on the break to slow down slightly.
+We spent 10 minutes discussing regenerative braking systems and the idea of using regeneration all the time when you lift off the accerator instead of putting your foot on the break to slow down slightly.
 This is the type of paradigm shift that disrupts around one hundred years of automotive legacy.
 Why does the accelrator pedal have to be an accelerator pedal.
 Why can’t it be an input for acceleration and deceleration based on position?
 We also spent even more time (I’m embarassed to say how long) talking about charging.
 And then the topic turned to autonomous driving and the sensors used.
 Good times.
 Good times.

 PADT’s relationships with Tesla actually goes way back.
 When they were first starting out and were just a handfull of engineers, we provided some ANSYS training and did a consulting job for them on thermal management for an early battery system.
 So we proudly count them as a happy PADT customer.
 And of course PADT worked on the large Blink chargers and has supported many companies that are suppliers to tesla.